Phone Notification Troubleshooting

 - Carrier Issues: Compatibility issues, misconfigured system settings, or outdated equipment can sometimes cause DTMF signals to be misinterpreted.
 This can be more common with older phones or specific VoIP services.

-- Keypad Buttons: Worn-out or sticky buttons on your device's keypad may not register your presses accurately.
+- Keypad Buttons: Worn-out or sticky buttons on your device's keypad may not register presses accurately.
 Try cleaning them or using a different device.

 - Android Devices: Navigate to Settings Sound & Notification Audible touch tones/Dial pad tones Enable Audible Touch Tones.